iotaledger/ec.ixi/docs/EC.md

 We assume that this cost will create an economical demand for exchange services which offer a virtual inter-cluster exchange as a service for a fee to monetarily cover these time and resource expenses.
 Note that this cost is not a technical part of the protocol, which will remain feeless, but compensates the exchanging node for the cost of providing the service.

 Entities who have balances in distant clusters can offer an exchange service between these.
 Even though this service is provided by a third-party, practically no trust is required when realizing transacting through Flash Channels.
 A tiny micro-payment stream will flow from the sender to the service in the source cluster, another from the service to the receiver in the target cluster.
 If the exchanging node turned out to be malicious and would not transfer the balance to the other cluster but keep it, only an insignificantly low amount of tokens would have been stolen due to the time-continuous nature of Flash Channels.

+### Pruning

+Despite the fact that economic actors will only store the Tangle to a certain depth, they can validate balances based on known transactions which are already confirmed by the cluster.
+These transactions are at the bottom of the past cone.
+If the input balances of a transfer cannot be found in that past cone, the actor will depend on other actors in that cluster.
+Only if a sufficient amount of these can remember the input balances, will the actor assume that these balances do indeed exist.
+This means that balances will be lost if they are not moved within a reasonable amount of time.
+The exact time depends on the activity in the cluster and the memory resources of the actors therein.
+Clusters where balances are used as store of value (e.g. cluster-0) will provide a higher time frame before transactions are forgotten.
+On the other hand, local IoT ecosystems might assume that members actively utilize their balances and work with less value, therefore it is reasonable to use a lower timeframe that allows edge devices despite their constrains to participate as economic actors.

 ### Consensus